What causes SAD?

-When light hits the back of the eye (the retina), messages are passed to the part of the brain that rules sleep, appetite, sex drive, temperature, mood and activity (the hypothalamus).
-If there is not enough light, regulation of these functions is likely to slow down and gradually stop.
+When light hits the back of your eye, messages go to the part of your brain that controls sleep, appetite, sex drive, temperature, mood and activity.
+If there isn’t enough light, these functions can slow down and gradually stop.

 High melatonin levels

 When it’s dark, your brain produces a hormone called melatonin which helps your body get ready for sleep.
 Some people with SAD seem to produce much higher levels of melatonin during winter (which is also what happens to animals when they hibernate).

 The exact relationship between melatonin and SAD isn’t clear.
 Researchers have found that if you have high levels of melatonin and you’re exposed to bright light, your melatonin levels drop to a more usual amount.
 But this doesn’t seem to help with symptoms of depression.

 “When winter comes and I feel the change in the seasons, I feel more drained and find it very hard to motivate myself into getting dressed or out of bed.”

 Weather and temperatures

 We all have different experiences of particular seasons and types of weather.
 You might feel particularly uncomfortable in hotter or colder temperatures, which could contribute to you developing depression (or any existing depression worsening) at those times.

 While more people are aware of SAD happening in winter, some people have more difficulty in warmer weather.
 Some studies have suggested a possible link between higher temperatures and poor mental health, but more research is needed to understand why.